 Using the BTS, the MRT and/or taxis you will be able to access all corners of the city.
 I’ve been living in Bangkok for a couple of years now and I’ve still not braved the bus route system.
 If you feel like going on an adventure then all the more power to you, you can let us know about your experience in the comments section!
 If it’s your first time in Bangkok then I recommend sticking to the easiest methods of travel so you avoid getting lost and possibly missing parts of the festival!

-This event space is a little lost in the middle of nowhere in terms of public transport, the closest station is Ramkhamhaeng Station which is on the Airport Rail Link (ARL) and a little difficult to access depending on where you’re coming from as the ARL doesn’t serve many stations.
-But worry not as you can easily reach the festival by other methods of transport.
+This event space is a little lost in the middle of nowhere in terms of public transport, the closest station is Phetchaburi Station which is on the city’s MRT line.
+The convenient thing about travelling to this station is that from there you can hop on the free shuttle service provided by SHOW DC.
+Exit Phetchaburi Station at door 1.

-If you’re situated closest to an MRT station and wish to travel to this station you will need to connect to ARL at Makkasan.
-Exit the MRT at Phetchaburi station, go up to street level to access the footbridge to Makkasan station.
+If you’re situated closest to an ARL station and wish to travel to this station you will need to connect at Makkasan.
+Exit the ARL at Makkasan station and follow signs for Phetchaburi MRT.
+From there, locate Exit 1 where you can jump on the free shuttle bus provided by SHOW DC.

-If you’re closest to a BTS station you can access the ARL by alighting at Phaya Thai station on the Sukhumvit Line and making your way up to the ARL train platform.
+If you’re closest to a BTS station you can access the MRT by alighting at Asok station on the Sukhumvit Line and making your way down to the MRT train platform.
+From there take a train northbound, Phetchaburi is the next stop after Asok.

 Don’t be surprised if your meter isn’t set to zero, all meters start 35THB, which will automatically be displayed on the meter when you start your journey.